 All our people are committed to making a difference to the people of Norfolk.
 Hear from them about their experiences of working for Norfolk County Council.More

 Our teams are based in five localities across Norfolk in the east of England.
-Norfolk is a beautiful county, a real hidden gem with over 90 miles of unspoilt coastline, beautiful countryside, the unique Norfolk Broads, amazing wildlife, picturesque market towns and the fabulous seaside resorts of Hunstanton, Cromer and Great Yarmouth and the large county capital, Norwich.
+Norfolk is a beautiful county with over 90 miles of unspoilt coastline, beautiful rolling countryside, the Broads and picturesque market towns, plus the fabulous seaside resorts of Hunstanton, Cromer and Great Yarmouth and the large county capital, Norwich.

-Norwich has also been voted as the happiest place to work in England, and the rest of the county is pretty cheerful too!
+Norwich has been voted as the happiest place to work in England, and the rest of the county is pretty cheerful too!
 There’s nowhere like Norfolk.

 North Norfolk and Broadland

-South Norfolk has some of the most scenic and peaceful countryside scattered with picturesque villages and market towns.
-The area is also dotted with historic architecture with Saxon and Norman Churches including the 12th century Wymondham Abbey, plus tea shops and pubs and excellent long and short distance walking and cycling routes for the outdoor enthusiast.
+South Norfolk boasts scenic and peaceful countryside scattered with picturesque villages and market towns.
+The area is also home to historic architecture including Saxon and Norman churches and 12th century Wymondham Abbey, plus tea shops and pubs and excellent long and short distance walking and cycling routes for the outdoor enthusiast.